GLOBAL MARKETS-Wall street stocks rise, extending 5-week rally

 Emerging Asian currencies also came under pressure on the capital outflow fears.
 The Indian rupee fell 1.3 percent to 63.281 per dollar and the Indonesian rupiah was down 1 percent to 11,551 per dollar, a one-month low.

-The dollar paused in its advance against the euro after two days of strong gains, with a further rise seen depending on whether U.S. bond yields keep rising amid an intensifying debate on when the Federal Reserve might scale back its stimulus.
+The dollar’s rally paused on Monday after two days of strong gains, with further gains seen depending on whether U.S. bond yields keep rising amid intensifying debate on when the Federal Reserve will scale back its stimulus.

+The euro has struggled as the Fed and the European Central Bank’s diverging monetary policy paths prompt investors to sell the currency at higher levels.

-But the U.S. holiday kept many investors on the sidelines and volumes low.
-While the euro managed to retrace some of its recent losses, analysts cautioned against reading too much into Monday’s trading.
+But the U.S. holiday kept many investors on the sidelines, and with volume low, the euro managed some recovery, though analysts cautioned against reading too much into Monday’s trading.

 “It’s a very quiet day with more of a relief bounce” in the euro, said David Song, currency analyst at DailyFX in New York.
 “The euro could be in line for another move lower from here.”